koculu/Regor/docs/api/unref.md

 ## Overview

-The `unref` function is a utility provided by Regor.
-It allows you to safely retrieve the original value from a ref object if the given value is a ref, or it simply returns the value itself if it's not a ref.
+The `unref` function allows you to safely retrieve the original value from a ref object if the given value is a ref, or it simply returns the value itself if it's not a ref.

 ## Usage